software-architecture-guild/katas-2025/README.md

 This **continuous feedback loop** ensures that the AI grading system improves over time, refining its ability to suggest accurate grades and relevant feedback.

-## Aptitude Test: Solution 1b - Semantic search
+## Aptitude Test: Solution 1b - Retrieval-augmented generation

 ### Idea